Kaws: Artworks

-Kaws' acrylic paintings and sculpture have many repeating images, all meant to be universally understood, surpassing languages and cultures.
+KAWS' acrylic paintings and sculpture have many repeating images, meant to be universally understood.
 Some of his characters date back to the beginning of his career in the 1990s: Companion (created in 1999), Accomplice, Chum, and Bendy.
 His series The Kimpsons subverted the American cartoon The Simpsons.

-Kaws' Companion is a grayscale clown-like figure based on Mickey Mouse with his face obscured by both hands, and two bones sticking out of his head.
-In 1999, the Japanese toy company Bounty Hunter produced and sold a vinyl Companion toy (Mickey Mouse with X-ed out eyes cloning).
+KAWS' Companion is a grayscale clown-like figure based on Mickey Mouse with his face obscured by both hands, and two bones sticking out of his head.
+In 1999, the Japanese toy company Bounty Hunter produced and sold a vinyl Companion toy (Mickey Mouse with X-ed out eyes).
 The figure was adapted into a balloon for the 2012 Macy's Thanksgiving Day Parade, as part of its "Blue Sky Gallery" of balloons.
-Having already created oversized sculptures in the past, Kaws started to produce further sculptures of his Companion character for exhibitions in Switzerland, Hong Kong, Taiwan, Málaga, London, and China.
+Having already created oversized sculptures in the past, KAWS started to produce further sculptures of his Companion character for exhibitions in Switzerland, Hong Kong, Taiwan, Málaga, London, and China.

-Kaws has periodically shown both paintings and products at Colette in Paris since 1999.
+He has periodically shown both paintings and products at Colette in Paris since 1999.
 His work was included in the traveling exhibition Beautiful Losers, which started at the Cincinnati Contemporary Art Center and traveled throughout the US and Europe, including his then-largest museum show to date at the High Museum of Art in Atlanta, GA in 2012.